ACCLAB/DABEST-python/README.md

 1.  **Whorlmap 🌀: Compact visualization for multi-dimensional effects**

-    Introducing Whorlmap, a new way to visualize effect sizes from multiple comparisons in a compact, grid-based format.
+    Introducing **Whorlmap**, a new way to visualize effect sizes from multiple comparisons in a compact, grid-based format.

-    Whorlmaps condense information from the full bootstrap distributions of many contrast objects into a 2D heatmap-style grid of “whorled” cells.
+    Whorlmaps condense information from the full bootstrap distributions of many contrast objects into a **2D heatmap-style grid of “whorled” cells**.
 This provides an overview of the entire dataset while preserving the underlying distributional detail.

-    They are especially useful for large-scale or multi-condition experiments, serving as a space-efficient alternative to stacked forest plots.
+    They are especially useful for large-scale or multi-condition experiments, serving as a **space-efficient alternative to stacked forest plots**.

     You can generate a Whorlmap directly from multi-dimensional DABEST objects using the `.whorlmap()` method.
 See the [Whorlmap